-This course will be graded based on student performance on assignments and examinations, as follows:
+This course will be graded based on student performance on assignments and exams:

-In-class activities: 10% (total)
+Class activities: 10% (total)

 7 Homeworks: 25% (total)

 Midterm exam: 25%

 Final exam: 40%

 Total: 100%

-In-class activities will reinforce the lectures through individual and group exercises and assessments.
+Class activities will reinforce the lectures through individual and group exercises and assessments.
 These activities are meant to provide practice and feedback on key concepts covered in the lectures or in the textbook, and grading will reflect mainly successful completion of these activities (and not necessarily correctness).
+As this course will be offered online, these activities will be available and can be submitted outside of the regularly scheduled class time.
 Homework assignments will build on these exercises with more in-depth questions of varying difficulty.
-The midterm and final exams will test the learning of the concepts covered through the course.
-The in-class activities and homework assignments are designed to help prepare for these tests.

-The midterm exam will be given during class time on Tuesday, October 15, which also corresponds to the SEAS Drop Deadline.
+The midterm and final exams will test the concepts covered through the course, and the activities and homework assignments are designed to help prepare for these tests.
+The midterm exam will be given online on Thursday, October 8, before the SEAS Drop Deadline.
 The final exam will be given at the time set by the university registrar:

-2:00PM - 5:00PM, Wednesday, December 11
+2:00PM - 5:00PM, Wednesday, December 2